 At Daylesford, they slaughter and butcher their chickens on their new onsite abattoir, which they built at a cost of about £1.8m.

-The difference between the welfare at Daylesford’s operation, which has the maximum capacity of 10,000 chickens per week, compared with a huge processor that kills up to 10,000 an hour, is pretty significant.
+The difference between the welfare at Daylesford’s operation, which has a maximum capacity of 10,000 chickens per week, compared with a huge processor that kills up to 10,000 an hour, is pretty significant.

-Around 160 million UK chickens are slaughtered without being properly stunned each year.
-(CIWF)
+Around 160 million UK chickens are slaughtered without being properly stunned each year – Compassion in World Farming

 “They have respect for the animals,” says Smith.
 “If they spot anything wrong with any of the animals that pass through, they instantly complain to me.
 They see huge importance in raising the issue.”